wp-plugins/followlab/readme.txt

 4. Fill the Public Key, Private Key, and Return URL sections of the plugin settings.

 == Changelog ==
+= 0.1.1 =Updated description and version change.
 = 0.1 =
 Release.